Load Box CSV data to Google BigQuery with Google Cloud Storage recipe

 This step loads the CSV file content data from Google Cloud Storage to a table in Google BigQuery.

-Your Box, Google Cloud Storage, and Google BigQuery recipe is ready to test and implement.
+Your Load Box CSV data to Google BigQuery with Google Cloud Storage recipe is ready to test and implement.

 GOOGLE BIGQUERY LONG ACTION